-Counsellors help people to deal with their feelings and responses, solve problems and create change in their lives.
+Counsellors help people to deal with challenges and manage their emotions, thoughts and behaviour.

-Senior counsellors with higher qualifications or more responsibility usually earn
+Qualified counsellors with more experience and responsibility can earn

-Source: Auckland Region DHBs/PSA and Ministry of Education, 2016
+Source: Te Whatu Ora/DHBs and Ministry of Education, 2022.

 Pay for counsellors varies depending on their employer, qualifications and experience.